b1bek/DepFuzzer/README.md

           | |
           |_|

-usage: main.py [-h] --provider {npm,pypi,cargo,go,all} (--path PATH | --dependency DEPENDENCY) [--print-takeover PRINT_TAKEOVER] [--output-file OUTPUT_FILE] [--check-email CHECK_EMAIL]
+usage: main.py [-h] --provider {npm,pypi,cargo,go,maven,gradle,all}
+               (--path PATH | --dependency DEPENDENCY) [--print-takeover PRINT_TAKEOVER] [--output-file OUTPUT_FILE] [--check-email CHECK_EMAIL]

 Dependency checker

 options:
-  -h, --help            show this help message and exit --provider {npm,pypi,cargo,go,all}
+  -h, --help            show this help message and exit --provider {npm,pypi,cargo,go,maven,gradle,all}
   --path PATH           Path to folder(s) to analyze --dependency DEPENDENCY
                         Specify the name of one dependency to check.
 If you specify the version, please use ':' to separate name and version.
   --print-takeover PRINT_TAKEOVER
                         Don't wait the end of the script to display takeoverable modules --output-file OUTPUT_FILE
                         File where results will be stored --check-email CHECK_EMAIL
                         Check if the email's owner of the dependency exists.
 Might be longer to analyze.
 ```

 ## Found a bug or an idea ?